reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

 Exercise 3 - Advanced Docker and Singularity
 ============================================

-**Disclaimer**: Parts of the session below were inspired and indeed reuse examples from the Cyverse documentation (Release 0.2.0; March 05, 2020; pdf).

 The following session assumes that you have Docker running on your computer (we tested with Docker version 18.09.7, build 2d0083d).
 If you're running on a Linux host it further assumes that you have it set